By Rajabu Juma Rajabu – Art in Tanzania internship

 Catching so many fish at a time can result in immediate payoff for fishermen.
 Fishing with this consistency leads to few fish of each species left in the sea or ocean.
 If the fish population is small, it cannot be easily replenished through reproduction.
 Taking wildlife from the sea faster than the population can reproduce and keep up is known as overfishing.

-OVERFISHING: Is catching too many fish at once so the breeding population becomes too depleted to recover.
+OVERFISHING: Catching too many fish at once so the breeding population becomes too depleted to recover.
 Overfishing often goes hand in hand with wasteful types of commercial fishing that haul in massive amounts of unwanted fish or other animals, which are discarded.

 CAUSE OF OVERFISHING:

 - Poor Fisheries Management.
-This happens when fisheries organisations are not stable in formulating and monitoring the rules and regulations for fishing practices.
+This occurs when fisheries organisations are unstable in formulating and monitoring the rules and regulations governing fishing practices.
 This situation will enable fisheries to harvest at their maximum ability.

-- Unsustainable fishing means catching or harvesting fish without considering the needs of future generations.
+- Unsustainable fishing refers to the practice of catching or harvesting fish without considering the needs of future generations.
 For example, the current generation exploits fish stocks only for their own needs.

 - Illegal and Unregulated Fishing Activities.
-This happens when fishers harvest fish populations illegally without recording any reports for the government.
-In addition, the fishers harvest resources like open access areas due to weak government and Fisheries regulations.
+This occurs when fishers illegally harvest fish populations without submitting any reports to the government.
+In addition, fishers harvest resources in open-access areas due to weak government and Fisheries regulations.

 - Bycatch.
-The incident of catching non-targeted species such as dolphins, Marine turtles, and seabirds also resulted in overfishing because those untreated species may be depleting and destroying their reproduction.
+The incident of catching non-targeted species, such as dolphins, Marine turtles, and seabirds, also resulted in overfishing because these non-targeted species may be depleting and destroying their populations through reproduction.

 - Overcapacity.
 When fishing vessels of all sizes enter water bodies such as oceans or seas, many with increasing capacity and efficiency to catch and carry out more fish will result in overfishing.
 This is because the vessels can harvest more fish than the stock available in their habitat.